Wabanaki Confederacy: Governance

 The Wabanaki Confederacy were governed by a council of elected sakoms, tribal leaders who were frequently also the governors of the drainage basin their village was built on.
 Sakoms themselves were more of respected listeners and debaters than simply rulers.

 Wabanaki politics was fundamentally rooted on reaching a consensus on issues, often after much debate.
-Sakoms frequently used stylized metaphorical speech at council fires, trying to win over others sakoms.
+Sakoms frequently used stylized metaphorical speech at council fires, trying to win over other sakoms.
 Sakoms who were skilled at debate often became quite influential in the Confederacy, often being older men who were called nebáulinowak or "riddle men."

 "They have reproached me a hundred times because we fear our Captains, while they laugh at and make sport of theirs.
 All the authority of their chief is in his tongue's end; for he is powerful in so far as he is eloquent; and even if he kills himself talking and haranguing he will not be obeyed unless he please the [Indians]."

 Wabanaki sakoms held regular conventions at their various "council fires" (seats of government) whenever there was a need to call each other together.
 In a council fire, they would sit in a large rectangle with all members facing each other.
 Each sakom member would have a chance to speak and be listened to, with the understanding that they would do the same for the others.
 Each tribe a sakom was part of also had a "kinship" status, being that they are brothers some members were older and younger.
 The lack of a single centralized capital complemented the Wabanaki government style, as sakoms were able to shift their political influence to any part of the nation that needed it.
 This could mean bringing leadership near or away from conflict zones.
 When a formal internal agreement was reached, not one but often at least five representatives speaking on behalf of their respective tribe and nation as a whole would set off to negotiate.

 Colorized photo of 1915 reproductions of Wabanaki wampum belts that would have been used for political matters.

 Probably influenced by diplomatic exchanges with Huron allies and Iroquois enemies (especially since the 1640s), the Wabanaki began using wampum belts in their diplomacy in the course of the 17th century, when envoys took such belts to send messages to allied tribes in the confederacy.
 Wampum belts called gelusewa'ngan, meaning "speech", played an important role in maintaining Wabanaki political institutions.
 One of the last keepers of the "Wampum Record" and one of the last Wabanaki/Passamaquoddy delegates to go to Caughnawaga was Sepiel Selmo.
 Keepers of the wampum record were called putuwosuwin which involved a mix of oral history with understanding the context behind the placement of wampum on the belts.